 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates INDT, LNKB, PTRS

-INDUS Realty Trust, Inc. (NASDAQ: INDT)’s sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
+INDUS Realty Trust, Inc. INDT's sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
 If you are an INDUS shareholder, click here to learn more about your rights and options.

-LINKBANCORP, Inc. (NASDAQ: LNKB)’s merger with Partners Bancorp.
+LINKBANCORP, Inc. LNKB's merger with Partners Bancorp.
 Under the terms of the merger agreement, Partners shareholders will receive 1.15 shares of LINKBANCORP stock for each Partners share they own.
 If you are a LINKBANCORP shareholder, click here to learn more about your rights and options.

-Partners Bancorp (NASDAQ: PTRS)’s sale to LINKBANCORP, Inc. for 1.15 shares of LINKBANCORP stock for each Partners share.
+Partners Bancorp PTRS's sale to LINKBANCORP, Inc. for 1.15 shares of LINKBANCORP stock for each Partners share.
 If you are a Partners shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.